 Some ethical merch providers in Australia in 2020: a quick comparison

-Entirely solar-powered operations mean Shirtbox is a great place to head for merch options - check out their eco range here.
+Shirtbox have entirely solar-powered operations, and they're a great place to head for merch options - check out their eco range here.

 When designing your merch, consider employing First Nations artists - awesome resources like @ausindigenousfashion, @tiddas4tiddas and @first.nations.fashion.design on Instagram can help you find designers.